Static load balancing

 When transferring to a skill that has a load balancing definition that doesn’t include the currently allocated group, the load balancing will take place once more and would select a new group allocation from the configured options.

-Using the Report Builder the brand is able to view the overall opened conversations of a brand by agent group and by skill per agent group.
+Using the Analytics Builder the brand can view the overall opened conversations of a brand by agent group and by skill per agent group.
 This will enable the creation of the following:

 - View a breakdown of the messaging volume per agent group.